 Myself and five other bloggers were invited to write about our favourite teenage film characters, to coincide with the BFI’s Teenage Kicks season.

-I chose Sarah Bailey, the cool “natural witch” from The Craft.
-If you haven’t seen it, you can read about why this character rules and see what other awesome characters my fellow bloggers picked by following the link.
+I chose Sarah Bailey, the “natural witch” from The Craft.
+If you haven’t seen it, you can read about her and see what other awesome characters my fellow bloggers picked by following the link.

 Embed from Getty Images

 Kat Candler, creator of the brilliant short film Black Metal, has had her screenplay and full length feature Hellion picked up by a US distributor – Sundance Selects.